AnneEstoppey/NLP_Transform21/README.md

 # NLP_Transform21

-UPDATE: I will post the final version of this notebook right before TRANSFORM 2021 conference, so check it out again mid April!
+### UPDATE:

-This is totally UNDER CONSTRUCTION! :-)
+I will post the final version of this notebook right before TRANSFORM 2021 conference, so check it out again mid April!

 In this repo we will work with Wellbore report summaries from Norwegian Petroleum Directorate (NPD).
 The wellbore datasets are public domain and are available here: https://hotell.difi.no/?dataset=npd/wellbore/with-history (well report summaries).</br>